mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 ## Launch Tower Agent
 #### Gadi and Setonix (HPC)
-You need to start Tower Agent so that it can pick up the pipeline job when you launch it in Nextflow Tower.
+You need to start Tower Agent so that it can pick up the pipeline job when you launch it in the Australian Nextflow Seqera Service.
 Follow the instructions in the [How to set up/Launch Tower Agent](https://mantczakaus.github.io/ONTViSc_guide/how_to_setup#launch-tower-agent) portion of the guide.

 ## Create a folder to which you will direct the execution of the pipeline
 #### Gadi and Setonix (HPC)